 Idaho’s largest hydroelectric projects are the 1,167 MW Hells Canyon Complex (consisting of the Hells Canyon, Oxbow, and Brownlee dams) owned by Idaho Power Company, Other large hydroelectric projects in the state include the 400 MW Dworshak dam operated by the U.S. Army Corps of Engineers, and the 260 MW Cabinet Gorge Project owned by Avista Corporation.
 In 2010 hydroelectric generation was 9,154,00 MWh, providing about 76% of in-state electrical generation.

-In order to generate electricity in a hydropower dam, water from the reservoir is released into a massive pipe called a penstock, where it enters the powerhouse deep within the dam.
+In order to generate electricity in a hydroelectric dam, water from the reservoir is released into a massive pipe called a penstock, where it enters the powerhouse deep within the dam.
 The force of this water pushing against the turbine blades causes them to rotate.
 The turbine is connected to the generator that produces the electricity.
 All of the water entering the turbine returns to the river downstream in the tailrace of the dam.
 At times when more water is available in the river than can be used by the dam, the additional flow passes through the dam’s spill gates.